amyasnikov/validity/docs/quickstart.md

 1. List of interfaces (interface names) which have `description` parameter
 2. List of all interfaces

-So, if these 2 lists are equal, then each interface on the device has a description and the test would be marked as passed.
-Otherwise, the lists would not be equal, and the test would fail.
+So, if these 2 lists are equal, then each interface on the device has a description and the test will be marked as passed.
+Otherwise, the lists will not be equal, and the test will fail.

 ## Running the script and evaluating the results